SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy

-In this subsection, we have a further investigation into the hyperparameter settings.
+In this subsection, we further investigate the hyperparameter settings.
 As briefly shown in Section \ref{hyperpara}, adopting a higher top-p or $\tau_g$ will cause collapses in training.
 We attribute these collapses to the case that some soft-thinking tokens may become incomprehensible for LLMs.

 As shown in Figure \ref{fig:curve_kl}(a), the variants (varying top-p to 1.0 or varying $\tau_g$ to 0.25) will demonstrate higher divergence between the fixed pre-trained $\pi_{\theta_\text{ref}}$ and the current policy, which can be an indicator of the inputs outside the pre-trained embedding space.